data-apis/scipy-2023-presentation/paper/paper.rst

 Underpinning the test suite is Hypothesis, a Python library for creating unit tests :cite:`MacIver2019a`.
-Hypothesis uses property-based testing, a technique for generating arbitrary data satisfying provided specifications and asserting the truth of some "property" that should be true for each input-output pair.
+Hypothesis uses property-based testing, a technique for generating arbitrary data satisfying provided specifications and asserting the truth of some "property" that should be true.
 Property-based testing is particularly convenient when authoring compliance tests, as the technique enables the direct translation of specification guidance into test code.

 The test suite is the first example known to these authors of a Python test suite capable of running against multiple different libraries.
 As part of our